moneygrid/vertical-exchange/exchange/README.rst

 This software is a fork of
 https://github.com/OCA/vertical-community/tree/8.0/__unreviewed__/account_wallet

-THIS SOFTWARE IS STILL UNHEAVY DEVELOPMENT!!!!
+THIS SOFTWARE IS STILL UNDER HEAVY DEVELOPMENT!!!!

 THIS IS A WIP module!
 Functions are still limited!